 Phlox is a beautiful perennial, but it can be prone to powdery mildew.
 Fortunately, breeders are coming up with varieties that are resistant to fungal disease.
 ‘David’ is well known for its mildew resistance and long-lasting blooms.
 The fragrant flowers are pure white and bloom from mid-late summer.
 Full sun and healthy soil are critical for this perennial, as it likes consistent moisture.
 Looks good scattered in the garden or planted in groups.
 ‘David’ will reach 3-4 feet tall, making it ideal for the middle of a border.

 Autumn Joy Sedum

 Unlike some perennials, the flowers of ‘Autumn Joy’ continue looking their best as they age.
 In late summer, the rose-pink blossoms open, attracting pollinators and butterflies.
 A few weeks later, the flowers become rusty salmon before turning a rich shade of auburn.
-Sedums are hardy succulents that come in wide varieties with different growth habits.
+Sedums are hardy succulents that come in many varieties with different growth habits.
 ‘Autumn Joy’ features upright foliage, growing 18-24″ tall.
 Sedum is a long-lasting and durable plant if you have full sun with well-draining soil.
-They look stunning when planted in mass, especially near fall-blooming perennials like rudbeckia.
+They look stunning when planted in mass, especially near fall-blooming perennials like Rudbeckia.